kirubeltadesse/Webpageranking/README.md

 ## Required packages

-The packages required to run the django server and every application on this project are specified in the `windows-specfile.txt` or `linux-specfile.txt`.
+The packages required to run the Django server and every application on this project are specified in the `windows-specfile.txt` or `linux-specfile.txt`.
 If you have conda installed in you machine either windows or linux, after cloning the repo you can run conda with the respective specfile. like this for windows:

 ```
 $ conda create --name <env> --file windows-specfile.txt